profile-pic

 Nov, 2016 - Mar, 20192 yr 4 months

 Defined and executed technical and product strategy, aligning engineering roadmaps with business objectives to drive innovation and delivery across key Oracle Cloud platforms, including MCP e-commerce, Oracle Payment Interface (OPI), and Oracle Hospitality Integration Platform (OHIP).
-Led cross-functional product development teams, delivering high-quality, scalable cloud products that enhanced operational efficiency and drove increased customer adoption.
-Mentored innovation programs within the business unit, fostering a culture of experimentation and continuous improvement.
-Built and scaled a global security testing team in India.
-Oversaw engineering, DevOps, Quality, big data analytics, and security testing functions across multiple product lines and verticals, ensuring cohesive execution and operational excellence.
+Led cross-functional product development teams, delivering high-quality, scalable cloud products that enhanced operational efficiency and drove increased customer adoption with over $850 million in revenue.
+Mentored innovation programs within the business unit.
+Built a global security testing team in India.
+Oversaw engineering, DevOps, Quality, big data analytics, and product security functions across multiple product lines and verticals, ensuring cohesive execution and operational excellence.

 Director Strategic Consulting